 Student Club and Organization

-Student clubs and organizations engage in service projects with one another, Campus Ministry, and community organizations.
+Student clubs and organizations engage in service projects with one another, Campus Mission and Ministry, and community organizations.
 The Mount’s student clubs and organizations interests include health issues, environmental concerns, women’s rights, homelessness, music, dance, poetry, world peace, and much more.

 As diverse as their interests are, they find commonality when engaging in service projects.
 Service projects provide opportunities for club and organization members to bond and to have a lasting impact on the campus and external communities.
 Below are a few examples of our students’ service contributions.